humblem2/osw_keeby/README.md

 <br>

-:rocket: This repo is part of the full project code
+:rocket: This repo is part of the full project code.

 ## __*S-coach*__
 AI personal trainer App based on Machine Learning using Samsung tizen smart watch.